-Putting fair work of Scotland’s workplaces and economy
+Putting fair work at the heart of Scotland’s workplaces and economy

 We’re working to ensure fair work drives success, wellbeing and prosperity for individuals, businesses, organisations and society across Scotland